 Impact of Works

-- Level Crossings - Local road closures will be required from time to time to facilitate the renewal of the level crossings.
-Alternative routes will be in place as agreed with DfI Roads and signposted in advance.
+- Level Crossings - Local road closures and traffic diversions have been required from time to time to facilitate the renewal of the level crossings with finishing works current being completed.

-- Cable Ducting - Ducting works will be carried out at night with noise alleviation measures and prior notification to properties in the vicinity.
+- Cable Ducting - Ducting works are being carried out at night with noise mitigation measures and prior notification to properties in the vicinity.

 We will keep the local community updated as this project progresses, letting you know more about our construction methods, our timescales and exactly when we will be working.